 House Small Business Committee

-The Committee on Small Business Subcommittee on Agriculture, Energy, and Trade will meet for a hearing titled, “High-Tech Agriculture: Small Firms on the Frontier of Agribusiness.”
-The hearing is scheduled to begin at 10:00 A.M. on Thursday, October 5, 2017 in Room 2360 of the Rayburn House Office Building.
+The Committee on Small Business will meet for a hearing titled, “An Examination of the Small Business Administration’s 7(a) Loans to Poultry Farmers.”
+The hearing is scheduled to begin at 11:00 A.M. on Wednesday, April 18, 2018 in Room 2360 of the Rayburn House Office Building.

 1. Hearing Notice